Trevaunance Cove

-Trevaunance Cove is a small bay on the north Cornish coast and a residential area of St Agnes, Cornwall, United Kingdom.
+Trevaunance Cove is a small bay on the north Cornish coast and a residential area of St Agnes, Cornwall, England, United Kingdom.
 In the 18th and 19th centuries it was a busy harbour despite storms often destroying the quay.
 The South West Coast Path passes over the coastal slope to the north.

 Geography

 Trevaunance Cove is on the north Cornish coast and is sheltered to the west by a headland but is open to sea and wind from the north and north-east.
 The cove is linked to St Agnes by road and footpaths through Travaunance Coombe.
 To the east, within 500 m, is Trevellas Porth and the Blue Hill mines, which are within the St Agnes Mining District in the Cornwall and West Devon Mining Landscape, UNESCO World Heritage Site.

 The cove is of national importance for its geology, because it is part of a classical site for granite mineralisation and two ore-bearing mineral veins can be seen in the cliff.
 It is listed in the Geological Conservation Review and is a Site of Special Scientific Interest (SSSI).
 It is also within the St Agnes heritage coast and the Cornwall Area of Outstanding Natural Beauty.